EJay Day: Post-Idol

 Less than a month after American Idols first season finale, Day reunited with the top thirty contestants to perform in the two-hour American Idol in Las Vegas TV special.
 Day then participated through October and November in the 2002 American Idols LIVE! tour, along with his fellow top ten finalists.
 Each of this tour's thirty shows was opened by Day singing Janet Jackson's "Black Cat".
 To usher in 2003, Day performed in Pasadena, California's New Year's Day Rose Parade.
 Paired with eighth place finalist AJ Gil on a float for Give Kids the World, the two sang "Calling All Angels", a song which had been specifically written for the charity organization.
 The band OTown also participated in this float.
 Day and Gil would subsequently perform "Calling All Angels" at an Orlando, Florida fundraising gala in June and release this duet as a single through Give Kids the World.
 Later that year, Day participated in further fundraising events, such as the Hollywood Knights Season Wrap Party in Los Angeles and NSYNC's Challenge for the Children event in Miami.
 Throughout the Spring, Day participated in Coca-Cola's Behind the Scenes With American Idol promotional tour, in which he and a selection of other finalists from the first two seasons of the series performed in shopping malls owned by the Simon Property Group.
 Around this time, Day also performed the National Anthem for a variety of professional Georgia sports teams, such as the Atlanta Hawks and the Atlanta Thrashers.
 In November, Day performed along with Edwin McCain and American Idol second season finalist Vanessa Olivarez in a tree lighting ceremony at the World of Coca-Cola.

 Shortly after appearing on American Idol, Day returned to performing on cruise ships.
-Between 2005 and 2006, it was reported that he had been performing on two different ships operated by Royal Caribbean – Voyager of the Seas and Explorer of the Seas.
+Between 2005 and 2008, it was reported that he had been performing on two different ships operated by Royal Caribbean – Voyager of the Seas and Explorer of the Seas.
 By 2011, Day had established a musical act performing on Holland America's MS Veendam.
-Day has also performed in Las Vegas and been cast in several low-profile theatrical productions.
+Day has also been cast in several low-profile theatrical productions.
 It has been suggested by PopCrush, that Day may have continued performing for Muhammad Ali, extending his purported pre-Idol history with the iconic boxer.